All Episodes

-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain Thanksgiving week, Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.
+And greetings to you, music lovers, thrill seekers, conversationalists, all across the fruited plain, Thanksgiving week, Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Great to have you with us, folks.

-Going to be on television today, if you recall me mentioning it on Friday, Martha McCallum's live desk from Fox News is here.
+Going to be on television today, if you recall me mentioning it on Friday.

-We uh Fox has a lot of equipment here.
+Fox has a lot of equipment here.

-Uh and we're gonna simulcast that show.
+And we're going to simulcast that show.

 This is something we've never done before.

-If you want to join us today, phone number 800 282-2882, and the email address is Rush at EIBNet.com.
+If you want to join us today, phone number 800-282-2882 and the email address is rush at EIBNet.com.

-I we start with the lighthearted stack today.
+We start with the light-hearted stack today.

-How many of you people travel getting ready to travel for the Thanksgiving uh week and are flying?
+How many of you people travel getting ready to travel for the Thanksgiving week and are flying?

 Do you know that the federal government thinks you don't know how to pack?